abirh2/ramadan-companion/DEPLOYMENT.md

 1. Click "Deploy"
 2. Wait for the build to complete (usually 2-3 minutes)
-3. Vercel will provide you with a production URL (e.g., `ramadan-companion.vercel.app`)
+3. Vercel will provide you with a production URL (e.g., `deen-companion.vercel.app`)

 #### 6. Configure Supabase Redirect URLs